Overview

 What is the graduation rate at University of Oregon?

-73% of students who start at University of Oregon end up finishing their degree within six years of enrolling.
-This is 15% more than the national median.
+71% of students who start at University of Oregon finish their degree within six years of enrolling.
+This is 13% more than the national median.
 A higher graduation rate indicates that students have better experiences at an institution.

 How much do graduates of University of Oregon go on to earn?

-10 years after starting school at University of Oregon, the median earnings among students who received federal financial aid was $61,324.
+The median income of students 10 years after starting at University of Oregon is $61,324.
 This is $10,933 more than the national median.

 How much do students at Oregon take out in loans?

-Graduates of Oregon have to take out a median of $20,139 in federal student loans.
-This is $6,639 more than the national median.
-As you make decisions about your college loans, it’s important to inform yourself on the advantages and disadvantages of each loan option.
-Our guide to navigating these different options is a great place to start.
+Graduates of Oregon take out a median of $20,139 in federal student loans.
+As you make decisions about your college loans, be sure to inform yourself on the advantages and disadvantages of each loan option.
+Scholarships360’s guide to navigating these different options is a great place to start.

 Data Sources